mkieblesz/local-workspace/README.md

 2. Upcomming features.

-    * path based routing like in prod environments with the use of nginx proxy container
     * check out for more in [todos](#todo)

 3. Directory structure for uktrade workspace assumed by this repo.